gitter-badger/BraidOS/What Really Is A Computer System.md

 It is really no different if you start with a RISC architecture and then control/extend it with a "System".
 (Sometimes we forget that software IS hardware as well).

-##Operating Systems should never be 'set'
-Operating Systems should change -- runtime reconfiguration should be an inherent property.
-Operating Systems should  be flexible (choose which system concepts to package at what times, essentially).